This page explains what Rules are and how they work. It also explains how Options work, since they are very similar to Rules.

 The dependencies are a list of Symbols, each with a weight and optionally a string for further filtering.
 They determine whether or not a Rule is considered for execution at all.

-If the sum of the weights of all active dependencies of a Rule is above a threshold, the Rule is considered for execution.
+If all Symbols in a dependency have been signalled with '!set_signal_weight' Tags, then the Rule is considered for execution.
 However, it is first checked if the next part of the Rule, the trigger, also matches.

 The dependencies of a Rule act as a prefilter.
 Unlike the trigger, checking if a Rule's dependencies are fulfilled can be done quickly and does not slow down Elody.